-Speculation on Bitcoin mining is growing, with Bitcoin grabbing headlines for its rocketing price this year.
+Speculation on Bitcoin mining is growing, and Bitcoin mining is very popular in 2023.
 The current mining industry is progressing into a new stage where it is looking for both scalability and stability.
 As a large wave of institutional investment enters the market and innovation increases, Bitcoin mining has had increased market segmentation which is broadening investors' ways to get mining exposure.
 In this article, we are going to talk about four major ways to invest in Bitcoin Mining:

-The first way to invest in Bitcoin mining is by purchasing mining rigs from manufacturers, brokers, or direct from other miners.
+The first way to invest in Bitcoin mining is by purchasing ASIC miners from manufacturers, brokers, or direct from other miners.
 Market-wide, the spot price for new-gen mining rigs has reached over 100 USD per TH, and procurement of new-gen mining rigs has been increasingly difficult recently as they are in short supply.

 Whether mining by your own rigs is profitable depends on a lot of factors.
 Below you'll find an image outlining an FPPS mining profit calculation framework (transaction fee not included):